muhammadegaa/ezstudy/README.md

 4. Share your Peer ID with your tutor/student (click the copy button)
 5. Features available during sessions:
    - Free WebRTC video and audio (no paid services!)
-   - **Real-time transcription** - Click "Start" to transcribe what's being said
+   - **Live Learning Assistant** - Click "Start Listening" to activate:
+     - **Real-time translation** - See translations appear instantly as words are spoken
-   - **Visual aids** - Automatic GIFs/animations appear for concepts like physics laws, chemical reactions, etc.
+     - **Instant visual references** - GIFs/animations appear immediately when concepts are mentioned (physics laws, chemical reactions, etc.)
+     - **Active note-taking** - Take notes while listening, with automatic concept tagging
    - Screen sharing for presentations
    - Real-time chat messaging
-   - Integrated translation panel
    - Mute/unmute audio and video controls
-6. **Understanding Features:**
+6. **How It Works:**
+   - Click "Start Listening" - The assistant begins transcribing in real-time
+   - **As professor speaks:**
-   - Enable transcription to see real-time text of what the professor says
+     - Original text appears on the left
+     - Translation appears instantly on the right (no waiting!)
-   - Visual aids automatically show relevant GIFs/animations for academic concepts
+     - Visual aids (GIFs) appear immediately when concepts are detected
-   - Use translation features to translate academic terms to your language
+   - **Take notes:** Add your own notes or click "Add Note" to save current transcription
+   - All features work simultaneously - you can listen, see translations, view visual aids, and take notes at the same time!
 7. Click "Leave" to exit the session

 ## Sample Lecture Texts